Welcome to ZEN MUSIC... the space between the noise!

 Music designed for relaxation and total absorption... quiet music for discerning minds!

-ZEN MUSIC is the home to independent music artist, Peter Morley (Sri Shanthi Bhavana) - composer and designer of Transcendental Soundscape music.
-The music works on this site are unapologetically experimental in nature, and are free-form creative expressions of music and sound art.
+ZEN MUSIC is the home to independent music and sound artist, Peter Morley (aka Sri Shanthi Bhavana) - composer and designer of Transcendental Soundscape music.
+The music works on this site are unapologetically experimental in nature.
+They are free-form creative expressions of music and sound art.
+The composer believes that: if you’re not pushing the edge... then you’re stuck in the middle, and who wants to be there?

 At ZEN MUSIC the aim is to link the listener with music and sounds that transport them to another place... to go beyond the everyday noise and busy mind - to a place of peace, serenity and harmony.
 These transcendent soundscapes are designed for stress-management: relaxation, yoga, meditation, self-contemplation, and many other forms of the healing arts, and joyful listening.
-Enjoy!
+I hope you enjoy!

 “I have to tell you, it is so amazing what you have done.
 This music will be here on earth long after you are gone and provide joy and comfort and clarity for many generations of people to come.
 It was really beautiful to sit and listen to each one.
-I loved them all! ” - Amy Wheeler, Ph.D. – C-IAYT
+I loved them all!” - Amy Wheeler, Ph.D. – C-IAYT / Yoga Therapist

 “Zen Music is about finding an emotional relationship with resonance – in the Body, in the Mind, and within the Universe – a universal ambience, or personal resonance with all of the cosmic elements... what I like to call ‘synergence’. ” - Sri Shanthi Bhavana